abdou-H/Viddown/README.md

-# Viddown - YouTube Video Downloader
+# Viddown - Multi-Platform Video Downloader

-Viddown is a simple web application built with Node.js and Express that allows users to download YouTube videos with both video and audio merged.
+Viddown is a powerful web application built with Node.js that allows users to download videos from hundreds of websites, including YouTube, Facebook, Twitter, TikTok, and many more.
+It uses the powerful `yt-dlp` engine in the backend.

 ## Features
 -   Simple and clean user interface.
--   Enter a YouTube URL and get a download link.
--   Merges the highest quality video and audio streams using FFmpeg.
+-   Supports hundreds of websites, thanks to `yt-dlp`.
+-   Downloads videos in the best available MP4 format.

 ## Tech Stack
 -   **Backend:** Node.js, Express.js
 -   **Frontend:** EJS (Embedded JavaScript templates), CSS
--   **Core Logic:** `ytdl-core` for fetching video streams.
+-   **Core Engine:** `yt-dlp-wrap` (a wrapper for the `yt-dlp` command-line program).
--   **Processing:** `ffmpeg-static` for merging video and audio.

 ---

 ## Local Setup

-To run this project on your local machine, follow these steps:
+To run this project on your local machine, follow these steps.

 1.  **Clone the repository:**
     ```bash